maheen055/maheen055/README.md

 Interning as a Project Coordinator at Zntel Consulting Inc. honed my skills in project management, VBA scripting, and AutoCAD.
 Passionate about diversity, I served as the Founder and President of the Women in STEM club, sparking engagement and fostering inclusivity.
 <br />

-My GitHub is a mix of projects like the MediEase Medication Dispensing Machine (C++, STM32 microcontroller, PlatformIO extension on VS code, Fusion 360 & AutoCAD) and the Skittle Sorter (C++, Arduino Nano microcontroller, Arduino IDE, Auto CAD).
+My GitHub is a mix of projects like the MediEase Medication Dispensing Machine (C++, STM32 microcontroller, MG90S servos, PlatformIO extension on VS code, Fusion 360 & AutoCAD) and the Skittle Sorter (C++, Arduino Nano microcontroller, TCS 34725 RGB sensor, MG90S servos, Arduino IDE, Auto CAD).
 From coding to volunteering as a Pandemic Volunteer at William Osler Health System, my journey is a fusion of tech, creativity, and community impact.
 <br />

 Let's connect, collaborate, and craft something extraordinary! 🌐✨